causalate-mitigates-bias/causal-ate-mitigates-bias/README.md

 | hispanic  | 0.161886                   | 0.003732       |
 | african   | 0.174550                   | 0.017795       |

-The following table summarizes the comparison between classifier predictions and ATE scores for the Gao et al., 2019
+The following table summarizes the comparison between classifier predictions and ATE scores (computed using the classifier predictions) for the Gao et al. (2019) dataset:
-dataset:

 | **Input** | **Classifier Predictions** | **ATE Scores** |
 |-----------|----------------------------|----------------|